containers/qm/tests/qm-sanity-test/README.md

 5. Confirm that podman run and exec container in qm with service file successfully.

 6. Confirm that /var partition exist.

+7. Confirm that QM OCI hooks are installed and working properly.